MezereonXP/dataset-distillation/README.md

 ```
 --static_labels 0
 ```
 Soft labels can be randomly initialized or initialized as one-hot vectors.
-This is set with the following argument (0 for one-hot, 1 for random).
+This is set with the following argument ('' for one-hot (default)).
 ```
---random_init_labels 0
+--random_init_labels ''
 ```
 To have fewer distilled images than the number of classes use the following arguments.
 The second argument is a list specifying the initial labels to use for each class, if random label initialization is disabled.
 ```